 DCSync

-The is used to synchronise and replicate Active Directory data between domain controllers.
+The Directory Replication Service (MS-DRSR) protocol is used to synchronise and replicate Active Directory data between domain controllers.
 DCSync is a technique which leverages this protocol to extract username and credential data from a DC.

 \